EPF Interest 2025-26: 8.25% Credited to Your Account

 3

-The Ministry notification is not an administrative formality that can be bypassed.
+The notification is not an administrative formality that can be bypassed.
 It is the legal instrument that creates EPFO’s obligation to credit at the stated rate under the Employees’ Provident Funds and Miscellaneous Provisions Act, 1952.
-Without it, the CBT’s recommendation has no enforceable effect on your passbook.
+Until it was issued, the CBT’s recommendation had no enforceable effect on your passbook; once it was, the annual credit exercise could run.

 How EPF Interest Is Actually Calculated